ThomasMBury/thomasbury.net/content/authors/admin/_index.md

     url: https://www.mcgill.ca/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include machine learning, time series analysis, and mathematical modelling.
+bio: I am interested in machine learning and dynamical systems applied to the natural sciences.

 # Interests to show in About widget
 interests:
   - Machine learning
-  - Time series analysis
+  - Dynamical systems
   - Mathematical modelling
   - Responsible AI
-  - Open-source code
+  - Open source

 # Education to show in About widget
 education: